nucypher/nucypher/docs/source/guides/worklock_guide.rst

 Overview
 --------

-`WorkLock` is a novel token distribution mechanism we created that requires participants to run NuCypher nodes to receive NU tokens.
-Think of it as a replacement for an ICO or an airdrop as a way to distribute initial tokens, but with a stronger filter for desirable participants (in our case, people who will stake and run nodes on the network).
+`WorkLock` is a novel, permissionless token distribution mechanism, developed at NuCypher, which requires participants to stake ETH and maintain NuCypher nodes in order to receive NU tokens.

+WorkLock offers specific advantages over ICO or airdrop as a distribution mechanism, chiefly: it selects for participants who are most likely to strenghten the network because they commit to staking and running nodes.

-There will be an open contribution period in which anyone can contribute ETH to the WorkLock contract.
-That ETH will be escrowed on-chain and at the end of the contribution period, stake-locked NU will be distributed pro rata across contributors.
+The WorkLock begins with an open bidding period, during which anyone seeking to participate can send ETH to the WorkLock contract to be escrowed on-chain.
+At the end of the bidding period, stake-locked NU will be distributed pro rata across contributors.
 If those contributors use that stake-locked NU to run a node, the NU will eventually unlock and their escrowed ETH will be returned in full.
 Alternatively, WorkLock participants can cancel their bid to forgo NU and recoup their escrowed ETH immediately.

 The ``nucypher worklock`` CLI command provides the ability to participate in WorkLock.
 To better understand the commands and their options, use the ``--help`` option.